perprit/TIL/react/note.md

   * Inline `if` with conditional operator
     * `<some-condition> ? <JSX-on-true> : <JSX-on-false>`

+## List and Keys

+* Collections of elements can be built with `map()` functions.
+* `key` attribute should be assigned on the list items as an identifier (similar to that of d3.js).
+  * Usually we can use IDs of the data as keys, or index of the rendered item if stable IDs do not exist (not recommended though).

 ## Notations

 * browser DOM elements <-> React elements